alexames/progress-and-poverty/Book 8/Chapter 2.md

 reconsider) been indorsed by no less eminent a thinker than Herbert Spencer, who (”Social Statics,“ Chap.
 IX, Sec.
 8) says of it:

-”Such a doctrine is consistent with the highest state of civilization; may be carried out without involving a community of goods, and need cause no very serious revolution in existing arrangements.
-The change required would simply be a change of landlords.
-Separate ownership would merge into the joint-stock ownership of the public.
-Instead of being in the possession of individuals, the country would be held by the great corporate body—society.
-Instead of leasing his acres from an isolated proprietor, the farmer would lease them from the nation.
-Instead of paying his rent to the agent of Sir John or his Grace, he would pay it to an agent or deputy agent of the community.
-Stewards would be public officials instead of private ones, and tenancy the only land tenure.
-A state of things so ordered would be in perfect harmony with the moral law.
-Under it all men would be equally landlords, all men would be alike free to become tenants.
-B B B Clearly, therefore, on such a system, the earth might be enclosed, occupied and cultivated, in entire subordination to the law of equal freedom.“
+> Such a doctrine is consistent with the highest state of civilization; may be
+> carried out without involving a community of goods, and need cause no very
+> serious revolution in existing arrangements.
+The change required would simply
+> be a change of landlords.
+Separate ownership would merge into the joint-stock
+> ownership of the public.
+Instead of being in the possession of individuals,
+> the country would be held by the great corporate body—society.
+Instead of
+> leasing his acres from an isolated proprietor, the farmer would lease them
+> from the nation.
+Instead of paying his rent to the agent of Sir John or his
+> Grace, he would pay it to an agent or deputy agent of the community.
+Stewards
+> would be public officials instead of private ones, and tenancy the only land
+> tenure.
+A state of things so ordered would be in perfect harmony with the
+> moral law.
+Under it all men would be equally landlords, all men would be alike
+> free to become tenants.
+B B B Clearly, therefore, on such a system, the earth
+> might be enclosed, occupied and cultivated, in entire subordination to the law
+> of equal freedom.

 But such a plan, though perfectly feasible, does not seem to me the best.
 Or rather I propose to accomplish the same thing in a simpler, easier, and quieter